Information on what's happening at SUMA and in the municipal field.

 SUMA is excited to partner with our friends at SARM and the Southeast College to offer Municipal Management Essentials training to members.
-This training is intended to supplement training available throught the Municipal Leadership Development Program (MLDP) and help municipalities build skills and capacity for administrative staff and foremen (though council members are welcome to attend, as many of the workshops will also apply to them).
-We encourage you to find out more about Investing in People to Create a Stronger Municipality, and check out the training schedule for more information on upcoming…
+This training is intended to supplement training available through the Municipal Leadership Development Program (MLDP) and help municipalities build skills and capacity for administrative staff and foremen (though council members are welcome to attend, as many of the workshops will also apply to them).
+We encourage you to find out more about Investing in People to Create a Stronger Municipality, and check out the training schedule for more information on upcoming schedules.…

 December 15, 2016

 The Crime Reduction Committee was struck recently to examine crime in Saskatchewan.
 Their goal is "to determine where provincial policies are effective in reducing and eliminating crime, and what best-practices can be used to reduce it in other areas."
 The committee will be touring the province to receive input from organizations, individuals and communities (see the schedule below) and are welcoming written submissions if you cannot attend.
 Interim President Goulden will appear on behalf of SUMA at the Yorkton stop on the tour, but we encourage members to attend or provide submissions as well.
 Submissions can be sent to CRCSubmissions@skcaucus.com.…